 Better yet, you don’t need an expensive gym membership to stay fit.
-Our home workout guide includes jumping jacks, star jumps and simple squats that you can do from the comfort of your living room.
 If you find yourself short of time, keeping weights next to the kettle or doing stretches while it comes to the boil might work better for you.
 Our Rewirement podcast episode, Healthy Body, Healthy Mind has lots of other time-saving tips for ageing well.

 Regular exercise will not only release feel-good endorphins, it’ll also keep aches and pains at bay.
 Our bodies are more likely to let us down when we’re couch potatoes.